Start9Labs/documentation/site/source/user-manual/index.rst

 User Manual
 ===========

-Welcome to the embassyOS user manual.
+Welcome to the StartOS user manual.
 Here you will discover all that your Embassy can do!

 .. toctree::
   :includehidden: